 Of course, the proper functioning of the device does not imply that it is currently sufficient for human respiration.

-Despite the improvements in recent months, artificial gills would have to be 32 square meters large to have enough oxygen for a man to breathe underwater.
+Despite the improvements in recent months, to have enough oxygen for a man to breathe underwater, artificial gills would have to be 32 square meters large.
 Definitely larger than a couple of cylinders, isn't it?
 Who knows the difficulty of swimming with this giant sheet.